 Executive Summary:

-Local retail / online retailer was crippled by issues with their current network and unfinished server migration.
+Local e-commerce distribution company in Grants Pass, Oregon was crippled by issues with their current network and unfinished server migration.
 Their previous managed IT services vendor (MSP) had left them with a network that was cobbled together with a variety of mismatched technologies that didn’t work well together and part way through a server migration leaving them at risk of hardware failure taking down their business.
-They needed a network and server that just worked so that day to day business could get done.
+They needed a network and server that just worked so that day-to-day business could get done.
 Farmhouse Networking was brought in to achieve the following:

 Challenges: